leonstel/leonstel.github.io/recursive_tree_part3.md

 ```

-Same principle as hasCheckedInBranch(), but there is a big difference on the data which is is done.
+Same principle as hasCheckedInBranch(), but there is a big difference on the data source on which it is done.
 This is done at the tree level. (tree has leafs)  and the hasChcked is a function within the Leafs
 This edits the input data -> tree renders itself because of binding -> childs include themself with the included flag
 ```